citp/privacy-policy-historical/l/le/lea/learningtree.com.md

 Learning Tree International Web Privacy Statement.

-Learning Tree International is committed to preserving the privacy of those who inquire, purchase or enroll in our programs or visit this Web site.
+Learning Tree International is committed to preserving the privacy of those who inquire, purchase or enroll in our programs or visit this website.
 This document, as our official Privacy Policy, will outline how we gather and utilize various sources of information obtained by Learning Tree.

 General:

 Learning Tree collects identifiable information (Personal Information) that you may provide to us when you enroll in one of our courses, send us registration over the Internet, or mail or contact us by phone or through the Internet.
 This information may include your name, job title, organization information, contact information, date of birth, payment information (such as credit card), previous educational history and work experience.

-Web Site “Log-File” Information:
+Website “Log-File” Information:

-For each visitor to our Web page, our Web server automatically recognizes only the Internet (IP) address.
+For each visitor to our web page, our web server automatically recognizes only the Internet (IP) address.
 It does not recognize your domain or your e-mail address.

 Cookies:

-Our site may pass a “cookie” (a string of information that is sent by a Web site to be resident on your system’s hard drive, and/or temporarily in your computer’s memory blocks).
-The purpose of a cookie is to tell the Web server that you have returned to a particular page.
+Our site may pass a “cookie” (a string of information that is sent by a website to be resident on your system’s hard drive, and/or temporarily in your computer’s memory blocks).
+The purpose of a cookie is to tell the web server that you have returned to a particular page.
 You may set your browser to decline cookies.
 If you do so, however, you may not be able to fully experience some interactive features of the site.

 Utilization of Information:

-Learning Tree will only use your Information for the specific purpose for which you submitted the Information, except that Learning Tree may use Information obtained from this site in a non-identifiable aggregate form to provide advertisers and/or other third parties our general Web site usage statistics.
+Learning Tree will only use your Information for the specific purpose for which you submitted the Information, except that Learning Tree may use Information obtained from this site in a non-identifiable aggregate form to provide advertisers and/or other third parties our general website usage statistics.
 Learning Tree will use your Information for the following purposes:

   * Provide you with information about Learning Tree courses and services;
   * Enroll you in one of Learning Tree’s courses or programs and manage your participation in the course;